tianhaogutum/Team_1/README.md

 ## Database Integration

 The backend uses SQLAlchemy ORM with async support for database operations.
 Database models are defined in `app/models/`, and database sessions are managed through dependency injection in FastAPI routes.
+Outdooractive data (or any other upstream source) should be ingested into the local SQLite database before serving via the API.

 **Example usage in a route:**